KrishKayc/key-value-store-hashtable/README.md

 ### TODO :

+- Fix the hashing function and collision handling function
 - Currently supports 1GB of storage, must be made configurable.
 - Supports values upto 16KB in size and keys lenght is truncated to 32 chars, this also need to be configurable